 Have questions?
 Come see me on parent/teacher conference days!

-Have questions about what goes on in your student's library classes?
-Need reading recommendations for your child?
-Want a quick introduction to all the great OWS and KCLS online resources?
+your child?
+Want a quick introduction to all the great OWS and KCLS online

 I will be available this Wednesday and Thursday, March 20th and 21st, from 8:30am-4:00pm.
 Feel free to drop by whenever it's convenient - no need to schedule, just come in!
 The library is located upstairs at the end of Heckerman Hall closest to Robinson Hall.